Submitty/submitty.github.io/_docs/developer/index.md

 * Learn what sections of the code are relevant for those issues (so you’re not overwhelmed).

-  _Hint: Use "git grep" to search for variables/filenames/specific strings within the source files/directories.
-This can help you locate relevant files._
+   * Hint: Use "git grep" to search for variables/filenames/specific strings within the source files/directories.
+This can help you locate relevant files.

 * Add & delete things to the code, re-install that portion of the system and see what happens.
 See also [Development Instructions](developer/development_instructions).

-* Use inspector or browser debugger.
+* Use inspector, browser debugger, javascript console, etc.

+   * Hint: It is helpful to set your javascript console errors to be persistent (so they don't disappear when the page reloads).
+     E.g., in Chrome, you need to set "Console:Preserve log on navigation", or in Firefox, "Enable persistent logs".

 * As you read the code, make a diagram for yourself of how the system fits together.